omn0mn0m/transvenous_pacing_gui/README.md

 ## Setup
 To begin contributing to this project, download this project using either the [Download Zip](https://github.com/omn0mn0m/transvenous_pacing_gui/archive/master.zip) link or cloning the repository on GitHub.

-All dependencies can be installed by running `pip install -r requirements.txt`.
+All dependencies can be installed by running `pip install -r requirements.txt` from within the project directory.
 The code can be edited in whatever you'd like.